kartikeysingh93/Prodigy_Infotech_03/README.md

-Project Title
+Project Title:
-Password_Strength_checker
+Password Strength Checker

-Project Overview
+Project Overview:
 Under the Internship program with Prodigy this project is being Completed

-Task Description
+Task Description:
 A python program that can check the strength of user's password.
 Allowing user to input a password and and check the strength according to different standard's.

-Technologies Used
+Technologies Used:
 This program is using Python as its main language.

 Installation
-Provide step-by-step instructions on how to install and set up the project locally.
+Provided step-by-step instructions on how to install and set up the project locally.
 Include any dependencies that need to be installed and configuration steps.

 ###bash